-In general, anywhere from 4–40 reps can be good for hypertrophy training, with 5–30 reps being slightly more practical, and 6–20 reps being the easiest of all.
+As a general rule of thumb, the hypertrophy rep range is anywhere from 4–40 reps, with 5–30 reps being slightly more practical, and 6–20 reps being the easiest of all.

 More specifically, the barbell overhead press is a big compound lift that suits heavier sets of 5–10 reps.
 Interestingly, though, many people find that going above ten reps is easier on their front delts and traps but harder on their lateral delts, which in this case, is exactly what we want.
 This gives us a few options:

 - 3–5 sets of 5–10 reps: to treat the overhead press as a big compound lift that bulks up our shoulder girdle overall.
 Afterwards, we can focus specifically on our side delts with upright rows and lateral raises.

 - 2–4 sets of 10–15 reps: use the overhead press as a lighter lift that emphasizes our side delts.
 And if you’re already doing the bench press, especially with a closer grip, then your front delts will be taken care of anyways.